romilly/start-apl/manuscript/Chapter1.md

 What did that do?

-The first dommand gave a name to your workspace.
+The first command gave a name to your workspace.
 (Previously it had no name, so APL showed that it was a clear workspace.

-Then you asked APL to save your worksace.
-It stored it on disk; if you look in your home directory, you should see a file called __course__.
+Then you asked APL to save your workspace.
+It stored it on disk.
+If you look in your home directory, you should see a file called __course__.

 It's a binary file, so don't try to edit it!

 Names are useful.
-If you are working on more than one project, you can have several workspaces, one for each prject.
+If you are working on more than one project, you can have several workspaces, one for each project.
 Each ahs a name which will help you find the workspace you want to use for any given session.

 ## Finishing your session